Volume conjectures for the Reshetikhin-Turaev and the Turaev-Viro invariants: Evidence for -manifolds with boundary

-It is also known that $M_{2_2}$ is not the complement of any knot in $S^3.$ According to Regina\,\cite{Reg}, $M_{2_2}$ has the following ideal triangulation.
+It is also known that $M_{2_2}$ is not the complement of any knot in $S^3$.
+According to Regina \cite{Reg}, $M_{2_2}$ has the ideal triangulation represented in Figure~\ref{fig:FigEightSister}.

-Since for each tetrahedron in this triangulation, the coloring is the same as that of the one in the above ideal triangulation of $S^3\setminus K_{4_1},$ $TV_r(M_{2_2})$ has exactly the same formula as $TV_r(K_{4_1}),$ hence shares the same values.
+Since for each tetrahedron in this triangulation, the coloring is the same as that of $S^3\setminus K_{4_1}$, the invariant $\mathrm{TV}_r(M_{2_2})$ has exactly the same formula as $\mathrm{TV}_r(K_{4_1})$.
+As a consequence, the Turaev-Viro invariants of these manifolds take the same values.